India - Holi Festival Photo Tour - full itinerary

 Barsana

-We need plenty of energy to get through today so we suggest everyone wake up in their own time.
-After breakfast, we discuss how we can apply the latest processing techniques to yesterday’s Holi photos.
+We need plenty of energy to get through today, so we suggest everyone wakes up in their own time.
+After breakfast, we discuss the latest processing techniques before gearing up our cameras with protective plastic covers.
+We have a further briefing on dos and don’ts while participating in the Holi celebrations.

 Day 4: